Study Tour Expands Horizons for Changemakers in Uzbekistan

 Discussion sessions with experts introduced participants to cutting-edge tools and techniques in social entrepreneurship.
 Hands-on activities gave them opportunities to reflect critically and creatively on their own organization’s approach to social impact.

 Participants then explored a new concept: social enterprise.
 Like traditional businesses, social enterprises aim to generate revenue, but they also use their platform for the greater good.
-Social enterprises might reinvest profits into the community, offer free or low-cost goods to those in need, or create employment opportunities for marginalized groups.
+Social enterprises might reinvest profits into the community, offer free or low-cost goods to those in need, or create employment opportunities for marginalized people.

-“I learned a lot during this training,” says Khurshida Ibragimova.
+Study tour participants met with Kazakhstani peers to overcome obstacles and encounter new ideas.“I learned a lot during this training,” says Khurshida Ibragimova.
 Khurshida is the director of a women and children’s support center in Uzbekistan’s Fergana region.
-She attended this study tour to expand her organization’s activities and achieve financial sustainability.
+She attended the study tour to expand her organization’s activities and achieve financial sustainability.
 “By the end of the year, I will try to open my own social enterprise—a culinary training center and commercial kitchen.”

 “Through networking with these organizations, I forged new professional connections in Kazakhstan that will help to expand our social activities,” says Khurshida.